elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-is-robotics-automation-being-integrated-with-ai-and-what-are-its-future-prospects.md

 score: -1.0
 related_article1:
     id: 166702
+    title: >-
-    title: How does torque relate to the moment of force?
+        How does torque relate to the moment of force?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-torque-relate-to-the-moment-of-force
 related_article2:
-    id: 166693
+    id: 166710
-    title: How does the right-hand rule help determine the direction of a vector cross product?
+    title: >-
+        What are the eligibility criteria for engineering scholarships?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-righthand-rule-help-determine-the-direction-of-a-vector-cross-product
+    url: /learn/education-studies/questions/what-are-the-eligibility-criteria-for-engineering-scholarships
 related_article3:
-    id: 166699
+    id: 166696
-    title: Define the moment of force and explain how it is calculated.
+    title: >-
+        What is the process of force decomposition in vector mathematics?
     subject: Education Studies
-    url: /learn/education-studies/questions/define-the-moment-of-force-and-explain-how-it-is-calculated
+    url: /learn/education-studies/questions/what-is-the-process-of-force-decomposition-in-vector-mathematics
 related_article4:
-    id: 166693
+    id: 166709
-    title: How does the right-hand rule help determine the direction of a vector cross product?
+    title: >-
+        How can engineering certifications impact a professional's career?
     subject: Education Studies
+    url: /learn/education-studies/questions/how-can-engineering-certifications-impact-a-professionals-career
+related_article5:
+    id: 166714
+    title: >-
+        What are the current job market trends for consulting opportunities in engineering?
+    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-righthand-rule-help-determine-the-direction-of-a-vector-cross-product
+    url: /learn/education-studies/questions/what-are-the-current-job-market-trends-for-consulting-opportunities-in-engineering
 ---

 &nbsp;